blepore/AzureNotes/CreateYourOwnLaaSOCluster.md

 For more information about creating Storage Accounts in Azure see this: https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal

-	Choose the following values:
+Run the following script to create a LaaSO-ized Storage Account (location should be in same region as cluster (for performance reasons):

-		Location - same region as cluster (for performance reasons)
+		laaso/storage_account_create.py laaso-infra laasosandbox-kv --location eastus2

 ### Create container for controller create logs
 	$LAASO_REPO/laaso/container_create.py 1aa4d67b-c6b9-42ac-9e40-7262e38d0342:mylaasosa/vm-create